itext/pdfchain/readme.md

 ## why should you use it?

-A blockchain supersedes older techonology that deals with authentication and non-repudiation.
+A blockchain supersedes older technology that deals with authentication and non-repudiation.
 First, there are many ways you can sign a document.
 Typically by "signing" we mean creating a hash of a document and storing it.
-With a blockchain the useful part is that once such a hash is stored, it can not be changed or deleted.
+With a blockchain, the useful part is that once such a hash is stored, it can not be changed or deleted.
 This gives you two advantages:

 1. The hash itself identifies the file from which it was computed
 2. The fact that your hash is in the blockchain gives you a point in time when the operation was done.